tronprotocol/documentation-en/docs/api/rpc.md

 Nodes: FullNode and SolidityNode

 **37.&nbsp;To sign a transaction**
+Sign the transaction, it is recommended to sign transactions offline.
 ```protobuf
 rpc GetTransactionSign (TransactionSign) returns (Transaction) {}
 ```
 Nodes: FullNode

 **38.&nbsp;Address and private key creation**
 ```protobuf